stevegt/cc-guide/README.md

 reconciling different provisions and viewpoints of lawmakers to create laws that are just and equitable.
 In joint projects, collaboration requires merging different ideas and perspectives of various stakeholders to generate innovative solutions to complex problems.

-In event coordination, merging is the process of bringing together different ideas and perspectives of participants to create a memorable and enjoyable experience for everyone involved.
+In event coordination, merging is the process of synchronizing time slots while bringing together ideas and perspectives of participants to create a memorable and enjoyable experience for everyone involved.

 Given the importance of merging to these various areas, it's clear that a system that can better facilitate merging and reconciliation is